 What Are the Initial Costs?

 Bringing your new dog home involves paying the adoption fee, of course, but it also means stocking up ahead of time on food, poop-scoop tools, chew toys, leashes and bowls.
-The cost of adoption varies by geographic area and the pet’s age, but it primarily depends upon whether the canine in question is purebred.
+The cost of owning and adoption varies by geographic area and the pet’s age, but it primarily depends upon whether the canine in question is purebred.

 Purebred dogs, depending upon breed demand, can cost anywhere from $500 to $3,000.
 That’s a hefty chunk of change, so unless factors such as allergies demand that you adopt a specific breed, consider visiting a shelter.